CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 Check the following [documentation](26-avoid-unsafe-block.md) for a more detailed explanation of this vulnerability class.

-### 27 - Unstable interface
+### 27 - Warning sr25519_verify

 It is clear that any production code should not rely on unstable features, as they may change in future versions of the language.
 This is the case for `sr25529_verify` method.

-Check the following [documentation](27-unstable-interface.md) for a more detailed explanation of this vulnerability class.
+Check the following [documentation](27-warning-sr25519-verify.md) for a more detailed explanation of this vulnerability class.

-### 28 - Overflow check
+### 28 - Lazy values not set

-When you’re compiling in release mode with the --release flag, Rust does not include checks for integer overflow that cause panics.
-This can lead to unexpected behavior in your contract because Rust will perform two’s complement wrapping and continue executing the program with the incorrect result.

-Check the following [documentation](28-overflow-check.md) for a more detailed explanation of this vulnerability class.
+Check the following [documentation](28-lazy-values-not-set.md) for a more detailed explanation of this vulnerability class.

 ### 29 - Avoid autokey upgradable